civboot/cxt/README.md

 so you can do:

 [### myAttr=foo !]
-this is a text block with myAttr=foo.
+this is a code block with myAttr=foo.
 Code blocks are especially useful for this, since they can contain configuration, code to run, etc.
 [###]